cueball-kev/cueball-kev.github.io/src/README.md

 ## About

 Hello!
 I'm Kevin.
-I'm a game developer based in New Jersey.
+I'm a game developer and writer based in New Jersey.

 ## Links